2BotOrNot2Bot/2BotOrNot2Bot-Backend/README.md

 ## Configuration
 Please download the file from Firebase console and put it under the resource folder with name `serviceAccountKey.json`.

+Please set relevant Redis configuration, name of dialogflow project id as `DIALOGFLOW_PROJECT_ID` and put it under the resource folder with name `application.properties`.

+Please download the file from GCP console of your Dialogflow project and put it under the resource folder with name `dialogflowServiceAccountKey.json`.

 ## Endpoints

 ### User